uikit/uikit-site/docs/pages/navbar.md

 ### Stretch

 To stretch a dropdown, use the [Drop component](drop.md) and its `stretch` option.
-In the following example it is aligned to the boundary of the parent navbar.
+In the following example the dropdown is aligned to the boundary of the parent navbar.

 ```html
 <div class="uk-navbar-dropdown" uk-drop="boundary: !.uk-navbar; stretch: x; flip: false">...</div>